Electronic structure calculations with interpolating tensor product wavelet basis: Introduction

 Han, Cho, and Ihm \cite{hci1999} have developed an all-electron density-functional program using the Mexican hat wavelets.
-They analyze \(\mathrm{H}_2\), \(\mathrm{CO}\), and \(\mathrm{H}_2\mathrm{O}\) molecules and \(\mathrm{1s}\) core-ionized C*O and CO* molecules.
+They analyze \(\mathrm{H}_2\), \(\mathrm{CO}\), and \(\mathrm{H}_2\mathrm{O}\) molecules and \(1\mathit{s}\) core-ionized C*O and CO* molecules.
 Their method shows very good performance over the plane-wave based methods.
 Genovese \etal\ \cite{g2008} and Mohr \etal\ \cite{m2014} have composed a software package BigDFT that implements the DFT method for quantum physical systems using three-dimensional Daubechies wavelets as a basis function set.
-Here, in this study, we use the data from BigDFT as the reference for that from our interpolating tensor product Deslauriers--Dubuc wavelet basis function set.

 In three dimensional space the number of basis functions may grow relatively large to give sufficient accuracy.
 Therefore, we do not construct the Hamiltonian matrix explicitly.
 Instead, we use iterative algorithms in solving the Roothaan--Hall equation, though correspondingly, the computation gets slower in self-consistent iteration of \hartreefock\ or DFT orbitals for many electron systems.